TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/README.md

 `nx run aggiemap-angular:serve`

-*Note: On MacOS systems it might be required to prepend the command with `npx`*
+*Note: On macOS systems it might be required to prepend the command with `npx`*

 Once the application is running, it will be available locally @ http://localhost:4200.